 The following technical memorandum documents the findings and recommendations from an on-going, six-monthly odour audit program (the Audit) being conducted by The Odour Unit Pty Ltd (TOU) at the Veolia (Australia) Pty Ltd (Veolia) Waste Transfer Terminal Facility, 34/36 McPherson St, Banksmeadow, New South Wales (BTT Facility).
-The Audit documented in this memorandum report covers the outcomes from a visit conducted by a TOU Senior Engineer & Consultant at the BTT Facility on 10 April 2019.
-Specifically, the memoradum report documents the following:
+The Audit documented in this memorandum report covers the outcomes from a visit conducted by a TOU Senior Engineer at the BTT Facility on 1 October 2020.
+Specifically, the memorandum report documents the following:

 - 1. The results and findings from odour sampling and testing of the roof discharge stack as found during the Audit visit; - 2.
-Documentation of field observations made during the visit that are relevant to odour management as well as the outcomes from smoke testing; and - 3.
+Documentation of field observations made during the visit that are relevant to odour management as well as the outcomes from smoke testing; - A review of the relevant documentation including the service logs for the preventative maintenance works undertaken on the building ventilation air extraction system and logged odour complaints between April 2020 and October 2020; and - 4.
 The results from the field ambient odour assessment (FAOA) survey undertaken within the BTT Facility at both downwind and upwind locations.